open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 #### Label Format

-The most basic information: 3D bounding box and category label of each scene need to be contained in annotation `.txt` file.
+The most basic information: 3D bounding box and category label of each scene need to be contained in the annotation `.txt` file.
 Each line represents a 3D box in a certain scene as follow:

 ```python
 # format: [x, y, z, dx, dy, dz, yaw, category_name]